btray900/derpnstink/README.md

 ## sudo

-mrderp user needs a key for SSH but su as stinky works fine, sudo shows ALL level for files
+mrderp user needs a key for SSH but su as stinky works fine, sudo shows ALL users for files

 ![Alt text](./sudo.png?raw=true)